Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 experiences with you.

 Often this is awesome because it means you aren't learning programming from scratch!
-However, you can also bring along bad habits or solutions which may have been fine in the original language but end up being unidiomatic Rust.
+However, you can also bring along bad habits which can lead you down the wrong rabbit hole or make you write bad code.

 {{% notice note %}}
 The code written in this article is available on the Rust Playground using the